Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Also, it contains the essential amino acids glycine and proline, which have been clinically shown to accumulate in cartilage and relieve arthritis (de Paz-Lugo et al. 201823).

-Providing your body with all of these essential building blocks through bone broth can help it maintain and rebuild bones, joints, and connective tissue.
+Providing your body with all these essential building blocks through bone broth can help it maintain and rebuild bones, joints, and connective tissue.

 In addition to the general public, even competitive athletes can benefit from consuming bone broth.